Also known as: Cruciate ligament injury - aftercare and PCL injury - aftercare

 If you have surgery, call the doctor if you have:

-Curtis C, Bienkowski P, Micheli LJ.
+Adib F, Curtis C, Bienkowski P Micheli LJ.
 Posterior cruciate ligament sprain.
 In: Frontera WR, Silver JK, Rizzo TD Jr, eds.
-Essentials of Physical Medicine and Rehabilitation.
-2nd ed.
-St. Louis, MO: Saunders Elsevier; 2008:chap 67.
+Essentials of Physical Medicine and Rehabilitation: Musculoskeletal Disorders, Pain, and Rehabilitation.
+3rd ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 76.